cfug/dio/README.md

 `PersistCookieJar` is a cookie manager which implements the standard cookie policy declared in RFC. `PersistCookieJar` persists the cookies in files, so if the application exit, the cookies always exist unless call `delete` explicitly.

+> Note: In flutter, the path passed to `PersistCookieJar` must be valid(exists in phones and with write access). you can use [path_provider](https://pub.dartlang.org/packages/path_provider) package to get right path

 More details about [cookie_jar](https://github.com/flutterchina/cookie_jar)  see : https://github.com/flutterchina/cookie_jar .

 ### Custom Interceptor